 Since 1902, the Georgia Delta chapter of Phi Delta Theta has been a powerful presence on Georgia Tech’s campus, initiating over 2,000 members into our brotherhood.
 We strive to excel in all aspects of college life including academics, athletics, philanthropy, social life, and brotherhood.
 Our commitment to scholarship has helped Phi Delt consistently have one of the highest GPAs on campus over the past decade.
 Phi Delt also stands out in campus intramurals, ranking in the top 3 fraternities over the past 2 years, and playing in school championships for soccer, football, corn hole and several other sports.
 Not only do we participate in intramurals, but Phi Delts can be found on the varsity football team and the lacrosse, soccer and wrestling teams.
 Each year we hold and participate in several events to benefit our national philanthropy, the ALS association, including our annual golf tournament benefit and the annual ALS walk at Centennial Olympic Park.
 Our chapter also has a very strong social calendar including local date nights, sorority mixers, Fall semi-formal, and Spring formal.
 In addition to that, we host several band parties throughout the year.
 Our biggest band party, Rasta Phi, most recently featured Yung Joc, and has in the past sported artists like the Ying Yang Twins and Afroman.
 Being a brother of Phi Delta Theta lasts more than four years - it lasts a lifetime.
 We take our fraternity brotherhood very seriously, allowing us to have close ties with famous local alumni such as Ben Tarbutton, Jim Borders, C.J.
 Silas, and Sam Nunn.
 Phi Delt continues to produce leaders throughout campus, with members in organizations like College of Republicans, FASET, IFC, Connect With Tech, SCUBA tech, Student Center Programs Council, SGA, and Greek Week & Homecoming committees.
 Our fraternity has been producing fine young men at Tech and all over North America for over a century and we hope you too will consider being part of Phi Delta Theta, the Standard for Brotherhood at Georgia Tech.

 For over 100 years, Phi Kappa Sigma, also known as the Skull House, has been an active member of the Georgia Tech community.
 The name Skull House is derived from our initial founding father, Dr. Samuel Wylie Brown Mitchell, who served as a physician for the Union Army in the Civil War.
-The symbol of physicians was the skull and cross bones, and we uphold that honorable distinction in our traditions.
+The symbol of physicians was the skull and crossbones, and we uphold that honorable distinction in our traditions.
 During our years on the Tech campus, we have developed a strong and diverse brotherhood.
-We have a great deal of social activities during the year, such as our semi-formal during the spring, Brother Retreats, and the Black and Gold Formal each fall.
-In addition, every spring semester we host Oozeball, where we dig a mud volleyball pit in our yard and host an all-day tournament.
-It is also our annual fundraising event and all proceeds go to the Leukemia and Lymphoma Society of America.
-The chapter is also active in many campus activities, playing intramural sports such as flag football, softball, and basketball, and participating in the annual Greek Week and Homecoming events.
+We have a great deal of social activities during the year, such as our semi-formal during the fall, Brother Retreats, and the Black and Gold Formal each spring.
+We also host Dunk-A-Cop, our annual fundraising event and all proceeds go to the Leukemia and Lymphoma Society of America.
+The chapter is also active in many campus activities, playing intramural sports such as flag football, volleyball, soccer, and basketball, and excelling in the annual Greek Week and Homecoming events.
 At Phi Kappa Sigma we teach our members to become “Men of Honor.”
 With our smaller size we are able to get to know one another as a Brother and are able to build our members into better men and better students.
 We encourage our members to enjoy the college experience, but it is the Brotherhood that we have built together that separates Phi Kappa Sigma from other organizations on campus.
 We hope to see you this fall during Rush, and wish you the best of luck at Georgia Tech.
 If you have any questions about Phi Kappa Sigma, please email our Rush Chair, Jackson Maier, at email@example.com.

 The Serious Fun Children’s Network was created by actor, racecar driver, brother of Phi Kappa Tau Paul Newman (Ohio ’43) in 1988.
 This series of summer camps were designed for children facing life threatening illnesses to be able to escape the fear and isola on of their medical condi ons and, in his words “raise a li le hell.”
 From humble beginnings in Ashford, Connec cut the Network has grown to 29 camps worldwide serving more than 1,000,000